N2 Required for Engineer/Humanities Visa? Key Points and Responses

 Success in hiring top talent from India hinges on obtaining a visa post-offer.
 We explain the practical aspects of the "Technology, Humanities, International Business" visa that HR personnel should understand, including unique degree conditions and essential documents.

-Linked to intake suspension
+Linked to the suspension of acceptance

 What companies should check